lucianamenon/ds-multimodal-emotion-recognition/README.md

 ### Running

-Clone the repo, set an python 3 virtual environment, install the dependencies from requirementes.txt and run the project with one of the options below:
+Clone the repo, download resouces from <https://drive.google.com/file/d/1IEdLVJ0Fzc261jcVwoZvFCC4drBVVGer>, unzip and paste on 'ds-multimodal-emotion-recognition'.
+Set a python3 virtual environment, install the dependencies from requirementes.txt and run the project with one of the options below:

 ```
 python main.py preprocess